 What do you notice about changes in the worm’s shape as it moves?
 (Gets longer, then wider, then longer.)

 Show the Worm Innards diagram and practice squatting down and then stretching up as high as you can reach.

 Keep an eye on the worms; as they warm up, they may get very active and crawl off the plates.
 Afterward, collect the worms and return them to their container of soil.
 Store in a cool place.

 How could we test if worms prefer a damp or dry place?
 One way would be to place a dry and a damp paper towel into a basin, about a half-inch apart, and then put some worms in the space between them.
 After ten minutes, count how many worms are on each side.
 Combining the results for the class, was there evidence for a preference?
 Did many of the worms end up underneath the paper towels?
 Why might that be?

-Materials: earthworms, one for each pair of children (any kind of garden worm is fine; night-crawlers are less active but larger so the parts are easier to view; smaller worms are often more active and so more fun); water mister, paper plate and damp paper towel for each worm; magnifying lenses, Worm Innards diagram, Worm Life diagram; dish basin, damp paper towels.
+Materials: earthworms, one for each pair of children (any kind of garden worm is fine; night-crawlers are less active but larger so the parts are easier to view; smaller worms are often more active and so more fun); water mister, paper plate and damp paper towel for each worm; magnifying lenses, Worm Innards diagram; dish basin, paper towels; optional: Worm Life diagram, Earthworm Guided Exploration.

 PUPPET SHOW “Worm Wonderings”

 Objective: To learn about the four components of soil, meet some inhabitants, and think about their roles in the soil food web.

 Perform the puppet show or have a group of children perform it for the class.
 Afterward, ask questions to review the key ideas and vocabulary in the play.
 What are the four components of soil?
 (Air, water, rock bits, organic matter.)
 What does “decompose” mean?
 (To break down.)